Alumni and Community Engagement

 • Updates:

-• Under the leadership of the Provost, CAS, KSOM, and PCPS are completing work on more than two dozen program articulations with Lackawanna College.
-The Current work will be leveraged over time to develop program articulations with other two-year institutions.
+• Under the leadership of the Provost, CAS, KSOM, and PCPS/Leahy completed program articulations with Lackawanna College.
+The work is now being leveraged to develop additional program articulations with Luzerne County Community College.
 SVP in the Office for the President is facilitating connections with other colleges.

-• The University is working to apply to participate in the IAJCU Magis Exchange Program.
-The program will provide an opportunity for University students to participate in an online global learning experience, undertake mentored service and study abroad at another IAJCU institution.
+• The University agreed to participate in the IAJCU Magis Exchange Program.
+The program provides an opportunity for University students to participate in an online global learning experience, undertake mentored service and study abroad at another IAJCU institution.

-• The University has expanded its cooperation with international institutions, signing its first 4+1 academic partnership with Fu Jen Catholic University in Taiwan.
-Work is under way to establish additional such international partnerships with a focus on AACSB-accredited institutions in India.
+• The University has expanded its cooperation with international institutions, signing additional academic partnership agreements with Fu Jen Catholic University and Providence University in Taiwan.
+Work continues to establish additional such international partnerships in Taiwan and India.

 Scroll to Top